chainwayxyz/citrea/README.md

 ## What is Citrea?

-Citrea is the first rolluıp that enhances the capabilities of Bitcoin blockspace with zero-knowledge technology, making it possible to build everything on Bitcoin.
+Citrea is the first rollup that enhances the capabilities of Bitcoin blockspace with zero-knowledge technology, making it possible to build everything on Bitcoin.

 Every transaction occuring on Citrea, is fully secured by zero-knowledge proofs and optimistically verified by Bitcoin.
 The execution environment of Citrea is trustless with respect to Bitcoin and is accessible to all participants of the Bitcoin Network.